 We have also received generous support from The Orpha C. Correll Fund for Animal & Bird Welfare and Helmut & Candis Stern Animal & Bird Welfare Fund, both affiliated with the Ann Arbor Area Community Foundation, and the Mosaic Foundation of Rita and Peter Heydon.
 Orpha also volunteered for us for years!
 This support has allowed us to further expand our staff so that we can deliver even better care to the injured birds of Washtenaw and surrounding counties in southeast Michigan.

 It is a great help to have all our birds and resources together in one location.
 Baby birds have to be fed every 30 minutes from dawn until dusk.
 And they – as well as their surroundings – must be kept clean and dry at all times.
 Before we had our current location, birds were distributed among volunteer homes, requiring significantly more effort.
-In 2020, despite the ongoing pandemic, we took in nearly 1400 birds of many different species and logged over 3000 phone calls for help and advice.
+In 2021, despite the ongoing pandemic, we took in over 1500 birds of many different species and logged over 3000 phone calls for help and advice.

 We work closely with the DNR and with groups such as the Michigan, National, and International Wildlife Rehabilitators Associations which are dedicated to continuing education in the care and rehabilitation of wildlife.